AdobeDocs/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

     >[!NOTE]
     >
-    >The **[!UICONTROL Copy CSR content]** button allows you to copy all information related to the certificate (Org ID, instance, organization name, common name, included subdomains etc.)
+    >The **[!UICONTROL Copy CSR content]** button allows you to copy all information related to the CSR (Org ID, instance, organization name, common name, included subdomains etc.)

 1. The .csr file corresponding to your selection is automatically generated and downloaded.
 You can now use it to purchase the SSL certificate from the Certificate Authority that your company approves.